ASFHyP3/hyp3-docs/docs/dems.md

 ## Special Use DEMs

-[AutoRIFT](products.md#autorift){target=blank}, a process developed by the [NASA MEaSUREs ITS_LIVE](https://its-live.jpl.nasa.gov/){target=_blank}
+[AutoRIFT](products.md#autorift "AutoRIFT Documentation" ){target=_blank}, a process developed by the [NASA MEaSUREs ITS_LIVE](https://its-live.jpl.nasa.gov/ "https://its-live.jpl.nasa.gov" ){target=_blank}
 project, processes use a custom Greenland and Antarctica DEM with a 240 m resolution.
 The DEM, associated process input files, and their details are available on the ITS_LIVE project website.